School of Businessufv.ca/business

 See UFV's Course Repeat policy (86).

-At least 25% of the course work, including a minimum of five business (BUS) courses, must be completed at UFV.
+Students must complete at least 25% of the course work, including a minimum of five business courses, at UFV.

 See the Graduation section of the calendar for more information.